HmzNasry/ollama_voice_assistant/README.md

   response_text = response["message"]["content"].strip()
   ```
 ### **Online Mode**
-- The **Model** generates a response using the internet through llm_axe's onlineagent:
+- The **Model** generates a response using the internet through llm_axe's onlineagent, you also have to switch the model here if you want a different model:
 ```python
 if "online" in query.lower():
       print("Switching to internet search mode...")